UMAprotocol/protocol/documentation/oracle/governance/adding_a_price_identifier.md

 ## Adding a price identifier to the mainnet deployment
 The `IdentifierWhitelist` contract in the mainnet deployment of the UMA DVM is controlled by a decentralized governance process.
 To add a new price identifier, UMA token holders must vote and approve the identifier.
-This will be done via the UMIP.
-Details of the UMIP process are [here](./UMIPs.md).
+This is done via the UMIP process, as described [here](./UMIPs.md).

 - Step 1: Discuss